Study health information technology at JCC

 JCC’s HIT program emphasizes in-demand medical and healthcare skills.
 You’ll study office communications, terminology, coding, documentation, transcription, insurance, and electronic health records (EHRs) management.
 Some of your courses will feature Virtual Lab (VLab), an online platform for health education and case practice with industry-standard technology.
 You’ll also complete an internship in a professional healthcare setting.

-2019 median pay for medical records and health information technicians: $42,630/year according to the U.S. Bureau of Labor Statistics
+2022 median pay for medical records specialists: $47,180/year according to the U.S. Bureau of Labor Statistics

 Where to study at JCC

 JCC’s Health Information Technology degree prepares you to enter the workforce immediately after graduation.

 - Health information technician

 JCC’s HIT program can prepare you for certification exams in coding, documentation, and healthcare related fields.

 Health information technology skills